segross/UnrealImGui/README.md

 Content of this repository needs to be placed in the *Plugins* directory under the project root: *[Project Root]/Plugins/ImGui/*.
 After you compile and run you should notice that *ImGui* module is now available.

 Note that plugins can be also placed in the engine directory *[UE4 Root]/Engine/Plugins/* but I didn't try it with this project.

+### Setting module type

+The *ImGui* module type is set to **Developer**, what means that if it is not referenced by other runtime modules, it can be automatically excluded from shipping builds.
+This is convenient when using this plugging for debugging but if you want to change it to other type, you can do it in module description section in `ImGui.uplugin` file.

+**Developer** type was depreciated in UE 4.24.
+I keep it for backward compatibility while I can, but if you get a UBT warning about module type, simply change it to **DeveloperTool** or **Runtime**.

 ### Setting up module dependencies